Gift Planning at The University of Texas at Austin

 With continued management by the University Lands organization, Whaley's legacy is passing the key to education on to future generations of UT students.

-- Contact the Gift and Estate Planning Team at 512-475-9632 or firstname.lastname@example.org to discuss the possibility of giving land or mineral interests to the University.
+- Contact the Gift and Estate Planning Team at 512-475-9632 or email@example.com for additional information on giving a gift of closely held stock.

 Legal Name: Board of Regents of The University of Texas System for the benefit of The University of Texas at Austin